 6. Oral Communication:

-Even though reading and writing are both important skills, forcing your ESL students to speak as much as possible helps to ingrain the language’s sound and feel in your students’ minds.
-Students must develop a level of comfort with speaking English in front of others.
+Even though reading and writing are both essential skills, forcing your ESL students to speak as much as possible helps to ingrain the language’s sound and feel in your students’ minds.
+Students must develop comfort with speaking English in front of others.
 This will ultimately determine their level of success.

 7. Cooperative Learning /Group Work: